vithorluc/modelagem-de-dados/content/Page 2 - relacional model.md

 ## MER components

-* Entity: Something significant, about which we must have information.
+1. Entity: Something significant, about which we must have information.
 As examples, we have customers, employees, orders and products.

-* Attributes: Something that describes or qualifies an entity.
+1. Attributes: Something that describes or qualifies an entity.
 For example, the entity * client * has attributes that describe his name, address, telephone, identification number, among others.

-* Relationship: This is an association named between entities, with a degree of association.
+1. Relationship: This is an association named between entities, with a degree of association.
 For example, customers can be associated with orders.

-## Conventions for modeling entities, relationships and attributes
+## Conventions for modeling entities, relationships, attributes and cardinality

-* Entities: Unique, singular name; Caps Lock;
+1. Entities: Unique, singular name; Caps Lock;

-* Attributes: Name in the singular; lowercase; mandatory attributes marked with '*'; unique identifier marked with '#'.
+1. Attributes: Name in the singular; lowercase; mandatory attributes marked with '*'; unique identifier marked with '#'.

-* Relationship: Identifier name (verb); optionality ("must be" or "can be"); degree or cardinality ('one and only one', or 'one or more').
+1. Relationship: Identifier name (verb); optionality ("must be" or "can be"); degree or cardinality ('one and only one', or 'one or more').

-* Cardinality: It defines the degree of relationship between two entities or tables.
+1. Cardinality: It defines the degree of relationship between two entities or tables.
 In the relational model, we can have the following relationship levels: 1: N, N: N, 1: 1.

 [Data Modeling Course](https://www.youtube.com/watch?v=hGstS10kCPM&list=PLucm8g_ezqNoNHU8tjVeHmRGBFnjDIlxD&index=2)